 I think it would have improved the overall audio quality.

 This Nikon COOLPIX B500 review would be incomplete without a mention of the connectivity features of the camera.
-Built-in Wi-Fi, NFC, and Bluetooth are a great addition.
+Built-in Wi-Fi, NFC, and Bluetooth are great addition.

 A reason why smartphones are the most dominant photography tool is that it is easy to share soon after shooting.